Quakumei/ytcp/README.md

 I don't have that much experience in Java and it seems to be rather complex to do that right off the bat.
 Let's say it's only a beginning.

+# Features...

++ [ ] mvp 1
++ [ ] write not the links, but the link to the playlist with speial tag --playlist-url and link
++ [ ] render playlist titles list on the side if --show-playlist or something
++ [ ] --specify-titles option to change list format and specify for every song ask whether to leave its title or not

 # Thanks to
 - youtube-dl